imcodlaw/crypto_data_pipeline/README.md

-# Data processing pipeline that includes :
+# Data processing pipeline
+A pipeline that includes the following task :

 ## - Listening into Bybit's websocket stream for klines and trades data
 - Aggregating raw data into 1 minute format